 - Keywords (that you’d like to rank for).
 These are typical “city name keyword” type keywords.

 The main strategy for local listings and local citations is to get as many as feasible in the right category, with consistent information such as your NAP data.

 Local citations are mentions of a local business, which includes NAP data.
 Local citations may or may not include a link to your website.
 There are generally two strategies for getting local citations:

-- Get the local listings yourself
+- Get the local listings yourself.

-- Hire someone else to get them for you
+- Hire someone else to get them for you.

 Taking the time to get local citations yourself can be a really big project, especially if you’re in a competitive industry in your area.

 If you’re a local business (SMB) in a fairly non-competitive market, then getting a handful of local citations manually is a good strategy.
 If that’s the case, a non-competitive local SEO strategy for local citations is to get these listings:

 - Yahoo!
 Local (currently requires a payment to Yext).

 - Bing Places for Business.